mr-poston-cs/apcsp-b/curriculum/summer-assignment.md

 ## Summer Assignment 2022

 - The assignment below is due the first day we all meet and will count as **2** quiz grades
-- **There will be a test on Friday** on material covered in the assignment; however, we will review before.
+- **There will be a test on Friday, August 26** on material covered in the assignment; however, we will review before.

 ### Part 0
 - Download the [Guided Notes](\apcsp\assets\pdfs\summer\summer-22.pdf) and use them to complete Parts 1 & 2